 Let me finish with one quick story from many years ago…

-When a family friend was a young girl, she told her mum that she had been sexually abused be a relative.
+When a family friend was a young girl, she told her mum that she had been sexually abused by a relative.
 The mother listened to every word from her young daughter’s mouth.
-After taking it all in the mother slapped the girl in the face and warned her never to say anything about that incident again.
+After taking it all in, the mother slapped the girl in the face and warned her never to say anything about that incident again.